-Activision has established a track record of creating multibillion dollar franchises and consistently develops new revenue streams through innovative value-added methods.
+Activision has established a record of creating multi-billion-dollar franchises and consistently develops new revenue streams through innovative value-added methods.

-“Destiny”--the first new franchise from Bungie since the smash-hit Halo--will drive significant sales growth during 2014 and gain a large user base early in the console cycle.
+Destiny--the first new franchise from Bungie since the smash hit Halo--should drive significant sales growth and gain and hold on to a large user base.

-Activision is not yet meaningfully participating in mobile or social gaming, which could put the company at a disadvantage to competitors like EA that are growing user engagement through cross-platform strategies.
+Activision entered mobile gaming well after some of its peers, which could put it at a disadvantage to competitors like EA that are increasing user engagement through cross-platform strategies.

 Competitors have emulated Activision's strategy of streamlining investments into a few titles to develop deeply immersive and engaging games that can compete with Activision's biggest franchises.
 Read more

-Overall we view Activision's stewardship of shareholder capital as standard.
-We believe Robert Kotick has been a hands-on CEO that has protected Activision’s autonomy and acted in the best interests of shareholders.
-Previously the chairman and CEO of Read more
+We rate Activision's stewardship as standard.
+We believe that CEO Robert Kotick has protected the firm's autonomy and acted in the best interests of shareholders in the buyout of the Vivendi stake.
+Previously the chairman and CEO of Activision, Kotick Read more